arvindseshan/Amicizia/index.md

 # What is Amicizia?

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Amicizia is a micro nation forged in friendship.

+> Our motto is: in Amicizia ci troviamo

 # Who are its leaders?

-> President: Arvind Seshan
+* President: Arvind Seshan
-> Secretary of the Treasury: Nate Green
+* Secretary of the Treasury: Nate Green
-> Secretary of State: Elijah Conklin
+* Secretary of State: Elijah Conklin
-> Special Advisor to the President: Prajval Sreenivas
+* Special Advisor to the President: Prajval Sreenivas